Book: Executive search in the age of AI

 Part 4: Future prospects

-12.2 Conclusion: Companies and managers are shaping the future
+12.2.
+Conclusion: Companies and executives shape the future

 Part 5: Practice-oriented guest contributions

-"Personnel consulting as a strategic partner of the German economy" - Norbert Streveld
+"HR consulting as a strategic partner to the German economy" – Norbert Streveld

-"Legal aspects of working with HR consultancies, also with regard to AI" - Kai Haake
+"Legal aspects of working with recruitment consultancies, including with regard to AI" – Kai Haake

 "Culture of Innovation – A Case Study" – Robert T. Heinemann

 The year 2025 marks a historic turning point in executive recruitment.
-The dramatically worsening economic crisis, superimposed on the massive generational change caused by the retirement of baby boomers and the geopolitical realignment of the global economy, is creating a situation of unprecedented complexity.
-This superimposition of multiple crises presents companies and recruitment consultants with challenges that are historically unprecedented in their complexity.
+The dramatically worsening economic crisis, compounded by the massive generational shift caused by baby boomers retiring and the geopolitical realignment of the global economy, is creating a situation of unprecedented complexity.
+This overlap of multiple crises presents companies and HR consultants with challenges that are historically unique in their complexity.

-The new US administration under Trump is dramatically exacerbating the already tense economic situation.
-With the announcement of punitive tariffs on German cars and an aggressive "America First" policy, it is forcing German companies to fundamentally realign their US strategy.
-A leading car manufacturer from southern Germany describes the situation as threatening its very existence: "We have to reorganize our entire US strategy within a few months.
-This means not only relocating production capacities, but also setting up completely new management structures locally...
+The new American administration under Trump is dramatically exacerbating an already tense economic situation.
+With the announcement of punitive tariffs on German automobiles and an aggressive "America First" policy, it is forcing German companies to fundamentally realign their US strategy.
+A leading car manufacturer from southern Germany describes the situation as threatening its very existence: "We have to completely revamp our US strategy within a few months.
+That means not only relocating production capacities, but also setting up completely new management structures on site...

-The geopolitical realignment is further complicated by the intensified confrontation between the US and China.
-German companies are increasingly finding themselves in a dilemma: on the one hand, American pressure is forcing them to increase their involvement in the USA, while on the other hand, the Trump administration's aggressive anti-China policy is making business in China increasingly difficult.
-One CEO from the chemical industry puts it in a nutshell: "We practically have to decide: America or China.
-It will hardly be possible to do both at the same time under Trump."
+The geopolitical realignment is further complicated by the intensifying confrontation between the US and China.
+German companies are increasingly finding themselves in a dilemma: on the one hand, American pressure is forcing them to increase their involvement in the US, while on the other hand, the Trump administration's aggressive anti-China policy is making business in China increasingly difficult.
+A CEO from the chemical industry sums it up: "We have to make a practical decision: America or China.
+Under Trump, it will hardly be possible to do both at the same time."

 Current challenges for companies and consultants